MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/enterprise-scale.md

 Suggested skills:

-- Deep knowledge on architecture in the chosen cloud provider
+- Deep knowledge on architecture in the chosen cloud provider.
-- Extensive hands-on experience with cloud-based, infra-as-code approaches
+- Extensive hands-on experience with cloud-based, infrastructure as code approaches.
 - Moderate familiarity with GitHub or other source code repositories, including branching and pull request strategies.
 - Actionable experience with automated deployments from source code to the cloud provider.